June 24

 - 1996:

-- Former Yankees P Steve Howe, released by the team just two days ago, is arrested at Kennedy International Airport for carrying a loaded gun in his luggage.
-He will plead guilty to a misdemeanor and receive three years probation and 150 hours of community service.
+- Former Yankees P Steve Howe, released by the team just two days ago, is arrested at Kennedy International Airport in New York for carrying a loaded gun in his luggage.
+He will plead guilty to a misdemeanor and be sentenced to three years probation and 150 hours of community service.

 - 1997: